HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 - Being able to build Docker images and run them as Docker containers
 - Being able to use Docker features like port bindings, volumes, environment variables...
 - Being able to manage multiple containers using Docker Compose
+- Being able to push Docker images to a Docker registry

 ## :memo: Acceptance criteria